 There is nothing you can do to make the seizure stop.
 The most important thing is for you to stay calm and protect your child from injury.

 - Place your child on a soft surface, lying on his side and turn the head to face downward (Picture 1).
-Do not restrain the child and do not put anything in his mouth.

-- Look to see exactly how your child moves and how he responds to you so you can describe it later.
+- Look to see exactly how your child moves and responds to you so you can describe it later.

 - Time how long the seizure lasts.
 If the seizure stops in less than 5 minutes, contact your child’s doctor for further instructions.

-- If the seizure lasts more than 5 minutes, call 911 immediately for emergency services.
-Medicine can be given by the emergency squad to stop the seizure.
+- The seizure lasts more than 5 minutes.
+The emergency squad can give medicine to stop the seizure.

 After the Seizure

-Your child may be quite groggy and confused.
-He may complain of a mild headache or be a little cranky or tired for a day or so, but this is probably related to his or her illness.
-There is no need to change your life style or the way you care for your child.
+When the movements stop, your child may be quite groggy and confused.
+He may complain of a mild headache or be a little cranky or tired for a day or so.
+He will probably not remember having a seizure.
+There is no need to change your lifestyle or the way you care for your child.

-If your child is having febrile seizures very often, his doctor may prescribe a medicine to use.
-If this is the case, follow the doctor's instructions.
+- If your child is having febrile seizures very often, his doctor may prescribe a medicine to use.

 HH-I-195 5/98 Revised 3/18 Copyright 1998, Nationwide Children's Hospital